Mr-Cisko/Cisco-VPN-CheatSheet/README.md

 # Cisco-VPN-cheatSheet

-This repo describes the configuration of various Cisco various VPN solutions
+This repo describes the configuration of various Cisco VPN solutions

 ## Quick navigation